engrosamaali91/mybotshop/README.md

 We can visualize depth using the ```rqt_image_view``` method again ```ros2 run rqt_image_view rqt_image_view /depth```

+> [!Important]
+> Ensure that the ```use_sim_time``` ROS2 param is set to true after running the RViz2 node.
+This ensures that the RViz2 node is synchronized with the simulation data especially when RViz2 interpolates position of Lidar data points.
+Set the parameter using the following command in a new ROS2-sourced terminal:
+> ```ros2 param set /rviz use_sim_time true```

 ## ROS2 Transform Trees and Odometry
 The issue realated to frameid could be resolved if following topics are cover in this tutorial.